katelyn98/CorruptionRobustness/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/13KkwC0Rm469PHI7U429JLeAflWLpirvV?usp=sharing)

+## Paper

+This work has been submitted to the Uncertainty & Robustness in Deep Learning workshop at ICML 2021.
+It is currently under review.
+You can view our current draft [here](https://www.overleaf.com/read/nzxgpdqmhskn).
+The paper will be soon published on arXiv.
+Stay tuned to find out if our paper has been accepted to the UDL @ ICML 2021 workshop!

+### Summary

 We explored corruption robustness across different Convolutional Neural Networks, Vision Transformer architectures, and the MLP-Mixer.

 ## Corruption Robustness Baselines